Miraz4300/AxiomNode/README.md

-# AXIOM
+# AXIOMNODE

 ## ABOUT

-AXIOM is a python based REST API to server GPT-3.5-turbo on top of FastAPI
+AXIOMNODE is a nodejs based REST API to server GPT-3.5-turbo on top of Express.

 ## BRANCHES